MaxPadovan1/DeepSeekers/Documentation/Sprint Retrospectives.md

 ## Appreciations
 - Thanks to every team member for contributing to the project.
 - Everyone is an integral part of the team.

+# Sprint Retrospective – Sprint 2 (May 27, 2025)

+## What Went Well
+- Everyone is working on the project, we have good communication, doing team meeting every weeks and ensure that tasks are assigned according to each person's abilities.
+- Our team members are very supportive, when someone meets a problem, others will guide him to find the solution.
+- After several rounds of discussion, we create both low fidelity and medium fidelity UI designs, the resulting UI page is clean and  highly usable.

+## What Didn't Go Well
+- Sometimes, some of the team members received the task but because of there was some time clash or they got something to do, so they had forgot to start that until someone else followed up and asked for the result.